By Meagan Mora

 She also really enjoyed getting to wear makeup!

+Thanks for checking out this DIY Frida Kahlo costume, made with so much love and good intention.
 We hope you all have a safe and happy Halloween this year!
 Don’t forget to come visit me over at avaslookbook.com!

 xoxo Meagan and Ava